 For boondockers, you can empty your wastewater tanks and refill your gas tank in one convenient stop.

 Additionally, many city wastewater treatment plants and highway rest stops offer free dump sites for RVers and campers.

-Just keep in mind that treatment plants often have more restrictive hours of operation than rest stops, but not all rest stops boast RV waste dumps.
+Remember that treatment plants often have more restrictive hours of operation than rest stops, but not all rest stops boast RV waste dumps.

 Online Resources And Apps For Finding Free RV Dump Stations

-So if you can hop online to download an app before you hit the road.
+So, hop online to download an app before you hit the road.

 Here are six of our favorite apps and websites that will help you track down free or low-cost RV dump station locations near you:

 This is one of the most extensive collections of RV waste management locations online.

 They have been collecting information on free and paid RV dump stations for over 15 years, and their platform currently has more than 17,000 locations.